Building NCAA Basketball Power Rankings And A Bracket Simulator

 March Madness is upon us.
-We will soon be inundated with power ratings and probabilities to help us craft a bracket on the NCAA tournament.
 Whether you are entering a bracket contest with friends or getting into the weeds betting NCAA props and futures, you’ll want to be able to quantify each school’s chances of making it through each round.
+If you’re building NCAA basketball power rankings you can use those to fuel your own March Madness bracket simulator.
 The best way to do this is by running Monte Carlo simulations of the tournament.
-While Unabated does not have a March Madness bracket simulator product (yet), this article will take you through the process of creating your very own simulator.

-While this article will not alone allow you to create your own simulator, it will point you in the right direction and give you a framework for doing so, should you so choose.
-If you know R, Python, or some other programming language, that’s ideal, but you can even run simulations in Excel.
+While this article alone will not allow you to create your own simulator, it will give you a framework for doing so, with tips from Unabated co-founder Rufus Peabody.
+If you know R, Python, or some other programming language, that’s ideal — but you can even run simulations in Excel.

 Ken Massey’s site (no relation to Cade Massey of Massey-Peabody) has a great page where you can compare the ranking of each team across various systems, and also links to the sites of 60 different publicly available rating systems.
-Over the years, there have been sites that have tracked how good different rating systems have performed.
-But I’ll leave it to the reader to do their research and figure out their own rating blend.
+Over the years, there have been sites that have tracked how good different NCAA basketball power ranking systems have performed.
+But I’ll leave it to you to do your research and figure out your own rating blend.
 The difference in power ratings between two schools should represent the average point differential if they played on a neutral court.

 Remember that your simulations will only be as good as the ratings they’re based on.
 The old adage “garbage in, garbage out” applies here.
 If your ratings differ significantly from the market — you can see this by looking at the point spread applied by your ratings and comparing it to the point spreads for first-round games — your simulation will likely show lots of value on futures, but that will just be a result of showing value on each of the individual games they play.